Backup:

 To restore a locally stored backup

-- (where <user> is replaced with the username, <server IP> is replaced with the server IP, <path> is the path where the backup is stored and <filename of backup> is the file name of the backup file)
+- path_to_file is the path where the backup is stored and filename is the file name of the backup file

 Open the Control Center and go to (Administration -> Version -> Restore/Download)